rdpoor/mu/README.md

 ## todo

+* Write better test example for PsiStream
+* Create "rebuild from scratch" Makefile for Mu01
+* Create a way to save and restore period data in PsiStream
 * Add doxygen comments
 * Add 'make docs' to Makefile
 * Make it easy to run unit tests with libgmalloc turned on.